-Frank serves on the executive board of the Virginia Bar Association’s Young Lawyer’s Division and chairs its Moot Court Committee.
-Additionally, he sits on the Committee on Federal Judgeships – Western District of Virginia as well as the Historic Richmond Foundation’s junior board.
+Frank serves as the Secretary/Treasurer of the executive board of the Virginia Bar Association’s Young Lawyers Division.
+Additionally, he sits on the VBA Committee on Federal Judgeships – Western District of Virginia as well as the Historic Richmond Foundation’s junior board.

 Named to “Legal Elite,” (Young Lawyer (Under 40)), Virginia Business, 2018